PGBBS/pgbbs.github.io/_pages/travel-info.md

 route to Schärding (or back or both), you may be tempted to stop in Wernheim for some "cidre" at http://mostausschankuntererinn.gemeindeausstellung.at/home

+## Events

+- The [Scharfrichterhaus](http://scharfrichterhaus.de/) offers a stage
+  for music and (mostly political) cabaret.
+- At [Youexit](https://www.youexit.de/), you and your friends can play an "exit game".
+This means, that you will be locked up in a thematic room full of puzzles which you have to solve in order to escape.
+(Our current record for the "Invasion" room stands at 35'.)